voyagermesh/voyager/docs/reference/voyager_run.md

       --profiling                                               Enable profiling via web interface host:port/debug/pprof/ (default true)
       --prometheus-crd-apigroup string                          prometheus CRD  API group name (default "monitoring.coreos.com")
       --prometheus-crd-kinds CrdKinds                            - EXPERIMENTAL (could be removed in future releases) - customize CRD kind names
-      --qps float32                                             The maximum QPS to the master from this client (default 1e+06)
+      --qps float                                               The maximum QPS to the master from this client (default 1e+06)
       --rbac                                                    Enable RBAC for operator & offshoot Kubernetes objects --requestheader-allowed-names stringSlice                 List of client certificate common names to allow to provide usernames in headers specified by --requestheader-username-headers.
 If empty, any client certificate validated by the authorities in --requestheader-client-ca-file is allowed.
       --requestheader-client-ca-file string                     Root certificate bundle to use to verify client certificates on incoming requests before trusting usernames in headers specified by --requestheader-username-headers